pierangeloc/ray-tracer-zio/pres/deckset.md

 # Footnotes

-Manage your footnotes[^2] directly where you need them.
+Manage your footnotes[^] directly where you need them.
 Alongside numbers, you can also use text references[^Sample Footnote].

 Include footnotes by inserting`[^Your Footnote]` within the text.
 The accompanying reference can appear anywhere in the document: